awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-sagemaker-domain.md

 `Tags`  <a name="cfn-sagemaker-domain-tags"></a>
 Tags to associated with the Domain\.
 Each tag consists of a key and an optional value\.
 Tag keys must be unique per resource\.
 Tags are searchable using the Search API\.
+Tags that you specify for the Domain are also added to all Apps that are launched in the Domain\.
 *Array members*: Minimum number of 0 items\.
 Maximum number of 50 items\.
 *Required*: No
 *Type*: List of [Tag](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource-tags.html)